nerdalert/iperf3/README.md

 #### Iperf3 Client SIde

-First, get the IP address of the new server container ypu just started:
+First, get the IP address of the new server container you just started:

 ```
 docker inspect --format "{{ .NetworkSettings.IPAddress }}" iperf3-server